helidon-sockshop/sockshop/README.md

 Kubernetes scripts depend on Kustomize, so make sure that you have a newer version of `kubectl` that supports it (at least 1.14 or above).

-The easiest way to try the demo is to use [provided Docker images](https://hub.docker.com/orgs/helidonsockshop/repositories) and Kubernetes deployment scripts from this repo.
+The easiest way to try the demo is to use Kubernetes deployment scripts from this repo.

-If you do, you can simply run the following command from the `sockshop` directory and and set the SOCKSHOP_BACKEND variable to one of the following values, indicating the type of back-end you want to deploy.
+If you do, you can simply run the following command from the `sockshop` directory and set the `SOCKSHOP_BACKEND` variable to one of the following values, indicating the type of back-end you want to deploy.

 * `core` - In-memory only back-end